newnetdev/NetworkToCode-Class/labs/Lab_05_Working_with_Lists.md

 ##### Step 3

-Using the `replace` method, update the fourth element in the list so that it uses periods instead of colons.
+Using the `replace` method, update the fourth element in the list so that it uses periods instead of colons:

 ```python
 >>> mac_list[3] = mac_list[3].replace(':', '.')